-The proxy card enables you to appoint Amanda Brock, our President and Chief Executive Officer, and Adrian Milton, our General Counsel, Chief Administrative Officer and Corporate Secretary, as your representatives, at the Annual Meeting.
-By completing and returning the proxy card, you are authorizing Ms. Brock and Mr. Milton to vote your shares at the Annual Meeting in accordance with your instructions on the proxy card.
+The proxy card enables you to appoint Amanda M. Brock, our President and Chief Executive Officer, and Robert W. Hunt Jr., our Chief Legal officer and Corporate Secretary as your representatives, at the Annual Meeting.
+By completing and returning the proxy card, you are authorizing Ms. Brock and Mr. Hunt to vote your shares at the Annual Meeting in accordance with your instructions on the proxy card.
 This way, your shares will be voted whether or not you attend the Annual Meeting.
 Even if you plan to attend the Annual Meeting, it is strongly recommended that you complete and return your proxy card before the Annual Meeting date in case your plans change.
 If a proposal comes up for vote at the Annual Meeting that is not on the proxy card, the proxies will vote your shares, under your proxy, according to their best judgment.